-PlugInSites is tracking the progress of 2021 EV legislation in Maryland, Virginia, New York as well as some bills from a few other states.
+PlugInSites is tracking EV legislation in Maryland, Virginia and select bills of interest in other states.
 Check back often and subscribe below.

 |MD||ZEV Bus Transition||HB0334|

 |2/12/2021||Prohibiting, beginning in fiscal year 2023, the Maryland Transit Administration from purchasing buses for the Administration's State transit bus fleet that are not zero-emission buses|

 |MD||Anti-ICEing||HB0480||❌ Died||4/12/2021||Prohibiting a person from parking a vehicle that is not connected to charging equipment in a space that is designated for charging plug-in electric vehicles.|

 |MD||EV School Bus||HB0832||❌ Died||3/30/2021||Establishing the electric school bus pilot program|

 |MD||ZEV State Fleet||HB0592||❌ Died||4/12/2021||Prohibiting, beginning in fiscal year 2023, a State unit from entering into a contract to purchase or lease a vehicle for the State vehicle fleet that is not a zero-emission electric vehicle.|